dupdob/AocAutomaton/FAQ.md

 [UnitTest(true, 8, 5, 5, 12, 7, 2)]
 private static bool FightMonster(int hitPoints, int damage, int armor, int monsterHitPoints, int monsterDamage, int monsterArmor)
 ```
-You can declare as many test case as you need on any method in your solver class.The method should be `static`, as all
+You can declare as many test case as you need on any method in your solver class.
+The method should be `static`., as all
-unit tests will be run against the same instance of your solver class (in the current implementation).
+If this is an instance method, all unit tests will be run against a single instance of your solver class
+(in the current implementation).

 When you run your solver, AoC Automation will automatically run all unit tests and report any failure.